alihaanc/alihaanc/README.md

 <img src ="https://media.giphy.com/media/3oFzmkkwfOGlzZ0gxi/giphy.gif" align="right" width="300" height="250">

 *This page is my journey through business life.
 To begin with, I have started my bachelor's degree education at Bülent Ecevit University.
 I am always on the hunt to improve myself and keep learning more and more.
 I am sharing my projects here.
-I usually use C programming languages for Embedded systems and I also use Python and
+I usually use C programming language for Embedded system and I also use Python and
-Matlab for Data Science , Wait for projects*!! ✌️
+Matlab for Data Science , Wait for the projects*!! ✌️

 ## Embedded Software Developer |  Data Scientist